MarkDannemiller/TTU-Lab1-BC5/README.md

 Welcome to our public repository.
 - To view our current version of the Digilent Basys3 HDL, see the "Nautilus Code" folder.
 - To view team resources such as a dynamic Basys3 2D model or the current version of the Dagu 5 rover chassis, see the "Team Resources" folder.
+- To see an example of a finalized team notebook OR to view our notebook denoting our progress throughout the semester, see the "Notebook" folder
 - To understand our process and access tutorials to both our code and resources, see the "Wiki" page.
 \
 \